Run-and-tumble particles on a line with a fertile site: Discussion

 We took the Laplace transform of the equations of motion w.r.t. the time variable, which calculation yielded the stationary density of particles (normalised by the exponentially-growing number of particles at the origin), without the need for Laplace inversion.
-This stationary density profiledoesnot depend on the initial conditions.
-From a formal perspective, the rate of exponential growth of the density of right-movers at the origin was obtained from an integral equation, which resembles the renewal equations used to extract the steady state of systems under resetting (see \cite{evans2011diffusion,evans2011optimal,evans2018run,refractory,mercado2018lotka,toledo2019predator,ZRPSS,ZRPResetting,grange2020entropy,IsingResetting,sadekar2020zero,santra2020run,Santra2020,grange2020susceptibility} for examples, as well as \cite{topical} and references therein for a review).
+This stationary density profile does not depend on the initial conditions.
+From a formal perspective, the rate of exponential growth of the density of right-movers at the origin was obtained from an integral equation, which resembles the renewal equations used to extract the steady state of systems under resetting (see \cite{evans2011diffusion,evans2011optimal,evans2018run,refractory,mercado2018lotka,toledo2019predator,ZRPResetting,IsingResetting,sadekar2020zero,santra2020run,Santra2020,grange2020susceptibility} for examples, as well as \cite{topical} and references therein for a review).
 The Laplace transform of the equations of motion was also observed to yield the stationary probability density of a single run-and-tumble particle subjected to resetting in \cite{evans2018run}.\\

 There is some intuitive analogy between the present model at large times and a system with a fixed number of particles subjected to resetting.
-Indeed, when the number of particles becomes large, the evolution of the system is going to be driven by large numbers of newly created particles that are going to flip direction after their creation (which happens at a characteristic unit distance from the origin), and are going to go through the fertile site again.
-This situation is roughly equivalent to the resetting of (a large fraction of) the system to the origin.
+Indeed, when the number of particles becomes large in a system with a fertile site, the evolution of the system is driven by large numbers of newly created particles that are going to flip direction after their creation.
+The change of direction happens at a characteristic unit distance from the origin, and directs the particles towards the fertile site.
+This situation is intuitively equivalent to the resetting of a large fraction of the system to the origin.
 However, the steady state we identified at large times is not the one of the system, as the number of constituents grows indefinitely, but a normalised version, because we divided by the exponentially-growing density of particles at the origin.
-This feature was also observed in \cite{bauer2019random} for diffusive particles on a lattice.\\
+This feature was also observed in \cite{bauer2019random} for diffusive particles on a lattice.
+Taking interactions into account could yield insights on the formation of clusters, as in the crowded model of swimmers in \cite{soto2014run}.
+Intuitively, the clusters could grow from the position of the two peaks observed in the density.\\